If your Social Security case is denied after a hearing with an Administrative Law Judge (ALJ), you have a couple of options:

 To do this, you need to file form HA-520-U5 “Request for Review of Hearing Decision/Order.”

-One benefit of appealing is that it preserves your entitlement to past benefits.
-Whereas, if you start a new claim, you normally lose your entitlement to the back benefits from the just-denied claim.
+On the flip side, if you start a new claim, you normally lose your entitlement to the back benefits from the just-denied claim.

 So, generally, if you can continue to appeal the current claim, you may get more back benefits that on a new claim.

-There are exceptions to this, including the possibility of reopening a prior claim during a new claim.
+Note: there are exceptions to this, including the possibility of reopening a prior claim during a new claim.
 If the Judge decides to reopen the prior claim, you might not lose any back benefit.

 However, there is no guarantee that you will be able to reopen a prior case.
 You have to meet additional requirements to request a reopening, and, more importantly, the choice of whether to reopen a prior claim is discretionary.
 If the Judge decides not to reopen the prior claim – that’s it!
 In my experience in Colorado, judges generally do not like to disturb a prior judge’s decision.